 A lot of fine coffee, obviously.
 And we do mean a lot.
 There’s plenty of fancy food on offer too.
 Grab a reusable cup and follow the aroma of over 250 artisan coffee and gourmet food stands.
 Pick up new skills from world-class baristas, drop into interactive and sip coffee-based cocktails.

-Highlights for 2020 include the Coffee Masters contest, a gathering of Europe’s finest coffee roasters at The Roasters Village and Latte Art Live.
-There are some pretty niche offerings at London Coffee Festival too like the Plant-Based Smackdown and Latte Art Karaoke.
-And there’s even an exhibition of coffee-themed art.
+Highlights for 2021 include the Coffee Masters contest, a gathering of Europe’s finest coffee roasters at The Roasters Village and Latte Art Live.
+There’s also an exhibition of coffee-themed art.

-The standard admission cost is £18.50 in advance or (£25.00 on the door) for a session ticket.
+The standard admission cost is £16.50/£24.50 in advance (depending on the session) or £25.00/£35.00 on the door for a session ticket.
 Sessions are timed slots that vary per day.
 Choose between a brunch, lunch or evening session.
 Session admission grants you access to all the stalls, plus workshops in The Lab and unlimited food and coffee tasting.
-20% of the ticket price goes to a charity bringing clean water to coffee-growing communities.

-If you want to get the most out of the day, you can opt for a VIP ticket for £34.00 in advance (£42.00).
+If you want to get the most out of the day, you can opt for a VIP ticket for £34.00 in advance (£42.00 on the door).
 That ticket buys you fast-track entrance, access to VIP areas including a secret garden, a coffee cocktail token, and access to all event features.